SteeltoeOSS/Samples/Security/src/AspDotNet4/CloudFoundryJwtAuthentication/README.md

 After building and running the app, you should see something like the following in the logs.

-To see the logs as you startup and use the app: `cf logs jwtauth-4x`
+To see the logs as you startup and use the app: `cf logs jwtauth`

 On a Windows cell, you should see something like this during startup: